SubZtep/gif-animation-preview/readme.txt

 == Changelog ==

 = 1.10.3 =
-* Disable for certain images with nogap class
+* Disabling on certain images with nogap class

 = 1.10.2 =
 * Find images with parameter on client side (Jetpack's Photon compatibility)